-- iii.
-Professional Organizations: Membership fees for professional organizations will be paid for the Library Director.
-Membership fees for all other employees and the Board of Trustees will be paid subject to Board approval. - g.
-Remote Work - i.
+- i.
 Policy Statement: The goal of the Library Staff is to meet the needs of the community, which sometimes necessitates remote work.
 Remote work is an arrangement that allows employees to work off-site for all or some of their regularly scheduled work hours.
 Although not all jobs can be performed satisfactorily from other locations, the Library recognized that, in some cases, remote work arrangements can provide a mutually beneficial option for both the Library and employees. - ii.
 Definition and Scope: During normal Library hours, there should be enough staff to meet the functional needs of the Library.
 There are occasions when Library staff may need to be engaged in remote work.
 The Library Director or Library Designee (Person in Charge) shall have the responsibility to enforce the remote work policy.
 Not all positions can be performed from off-site locations.
-In order to work remotely, the following basic requirements must be met: - 1.
-An employee must work the same hours from home as the employee would work in the Library.
+In order to work remotely, the following basic requirements must be met: - An employee must work the same hours from home as the employee would work in the Library.
 Employees must be reachable by phone and email when working remotely. - 2.
 Employees must be available to attend scheduled meetings and participate in other required Library activities.